 CALLING THE EMERGENCY SERVICES

-If you have to send someone to the telephone WRITE A NOTE to make sure they pass the information correctly.
 If you see an accident from the air, land and use a mobile phone.
 Otherwise fly to the nearest farm or telephone box, or if you have radio, pass a message to someone on the ground, get them to read it back as a check.
 On the hills Peak Park or National Trust Wardens can make an emergency call by radio, or if you are alone use your whistle (you SHOULD ALWAYS fly with one) to send the mountain distress signal – this is six blasts in one minute, then wait one minute and repeat.